kletobias/p2022/_posts/2026-02-02-2025-the-year-of-toy-agents.md

 That someone is not a slide in a pitch deck.<br>
 That someone is a domain expert who is **actively governing** the AI.

-Which leads to a very unpopular truth:<br>
+Which leads to a very unpopular truth:

 AI does not make things "less technical."
 It makes them **differently technical**.<br>
 The work moves from "write all the code yourself" to "design, constrain, and continuously audit a non-deterministic collaborator."